Life Satisfaction Index (LSIA) Test

 4/8

-Positive Self-Appraisal (PS)
+Positive Self-Appraisal (PSA)

 Measures how positively a person evaluates their own internal and external qualities, reflecting self-esteem and self-attitude.